Aim: Write a simple flask app that can be hosted on the pi such that a new commit pushed from the laptop sees the pi update the site.

 The post-receive script looks at the ref.

-branch is updated, then it copies the content of the repo into another directory, and from here executes deploy.sh
+If the deploy branch is updated, then it copies the content of the repo into another directory, and from here executes deploy.sh.

 An nginx uwsgi flask trio